Information and Prevention on Sexually Transmitted Diseases (HIV/AIDS/STDs) to High-School Students in Lazio, Italy

 • The widespread view that only certain categories of individuals are at risk of being infected with HIV/AIDS/STDs.

-The project received a grant from the Nando Peretti Foundation and is divided into two stages.
+This project received various grants originally from the Nando Peretti Foundation, then also from the Nando and Elsa Peretti Foundation and is divided into two stages.

 I phase: before the seminars, a "pre-test" questionnaire is distributed to the pupils that will be attending the course to get a sense of their level of knowledge and understanding about the disease and its transmission.
 After this initial test the actual seminars take place in groups of 30 pupils.
 Each seminar lasts 2 hours during school-hours and is led by an expert worker and by a volunteer.
 There are three types of seminars.